aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-sharepoint/about-aspose-words-and-sharepoint/_index.md

 ﻿---
-title: About Aspose.Words and SharePoint – Aspose.Words for .NET
+title: About Aspose.Words and SharePoint
+second_title: Aspose.Words for .NET
 articleTitle: About Aspose.Words and SharePoint
 linktitle: About Aspose.Words and SharePoint
 description: "Using Aspose.Words for .NET in a Microsoft SharePoint environment in C#."